BGA Escape Routing with Impedance Control in HDI PCBsBy ZM Peterson • Jun 25, 2020

 When working with high speed ICs, impedance almost always matters.
 The relation between fanout routing and impedance control comes into play when we consider the length of a fanout section leading to a longer trace, which then connects to a receiver.
 The BGA fanout portion will have its own impedance due to the trace length (if present) and parasitic capacitance/inductance of the via.

 First, look at the signal bandwidth to see if the impedance of the trace will be noticed by the signal.
 If the length of the trace is much shorter than the wavelength corresponding to the high-end of the bandwidth (knee frequency for 2-level digital signals), the trace portion of the BGA fanout can be ignored.
 The best option is to calculate the input impedance of the network formed by the fanout/downstream traces (after neck-down) and the load impedance, which will be a function of the fanout trace length.
 A decent estimate is to use a 10% limit on the critical length for the signal wavelength.
-For a digital signal with 20 GHz knee frequency, a conservative 10% limit would give a critical length of 0.73 mm (stripline in an FR4 substrate).
-This means larger ICs, like FPGAs with very high pin count, will require an impedance controlled fanout, both for single-ended traces and differential pairs.
+For a digital signal where we approximate a 20 GHz knee frequency, a conservative 10% limit would give a critical length of 0.73 mm (stripline in an FR4 substrate).
+This means larger ICs, like FPGAs with very high pin count, will require an impedance matched fanout, both for single-ended traces and differential pairs.

 Another concern is the inductance of the via, parasitic capacitance between the package/board and land pad, and the pin inductance in the IC.
 These elements combine to form a low pass T filter (see the circuit diagram below).
 Here, if you set the via inductance to be equal to the pin inductance, the 3 dB cutoff frequency will simply be the standard value you’d calculate from an LC tank circuit.
 This equivalent T filter circuit acts like an impedance matching circuit, which modifies the output impedance of the driver IC.
-Unfortunately, you typically have very little

 Equivalent T filter circuit for the component pin inductance, via inductance, and substrate/package capacitance on a BGA when routing to the inner layers.